rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 The function of the resistance system is to control and vary the resistance felt by the user of the Mario Kart Bike, hereafter referred to as the bike.

-- The H-Bridge microcontroller takes an analog input from the linear actuator to determine its current position with 10-bit precision.
+- The monitors the linear actuator feedback voltage to determine its current position with 10-bit precision, which corresponds to the distance of the magnet array from the flywheel.

-- An external digital input (via the Bluetooth module) is received to determine the calculated set point which the actuator should extend to.
+- An external digital input (via the Bluetooth module) is received from the ride replay subsystem to determine the calculated set point which the actuator should extend to.
 This recieved value corresponds to a resistance state, of which there are 1024, since the limiting factor is the 10-bit precision of the controller.

-- The H-bridge supplies either a positive or negative voltage to the linear actuator to control the direction of the actuator's motion.
+- The controller supplies either a positive or negative voltage to the linear actuator to control the direction of the actuator's motion.

 - The actuator is to vary the array of magnets perpendicular to the simulator’s rear conductive flywheel (not the current flywheel on the bike, a new flywheel with dimensions that fit our design more effectively) to generate eddy currents using the primary magnetic induction formed at the conductor [1], which result in the generation of braking torque opposed onto the flywheel.

-- The braking torque will transfer from the flywheel to the rear bike tire, and then from the rear bike tire to the rider’s pedals in the form of resistance.
+- The braking torque will transfer from the flywheel to the rear bike tire, and then from the rear bike tire to the rider’s pedals, which will act to resist the pedaling of the rider.